Luke Kuechly: Personal life

 While attending St. Xavier High School, Kuechly wore number 3.
 After his rookie season in the NFL, Kuechly returned to Boston College and completed a full semester of classes toward his undergraduate degree.
 In 2015 he completed his final degree requirements to earn a marketing degree from the Boston College Carroll School of Management.

-Kuechly is a devout Roman Catholic, and credits his parents and his Catholic faith for making a positive impact on his NFL career and his outlook on life.

-"I went to a Catholic grade school, Jesuit high school and a Jesuit college, and I think you just learn certain things growing up in that environment.
+Kuechly is a devout Catholic and credits his parents and his faith for making a positive impact on his NFL career and his outlook on life:"I went to a Catholic grade school, Jesuit high school and a Jesuit college, and I think you just learn certain things growing up in that environment.
 Really, the biggest thing I learned from it is respect and to treat people correctly."